 In accordance with 2 CFR 200.111, it is the Department of State's policy that all award documents must be in the English language and in terms of U.S. dollars, including correspondence and supporting documents.
-If the award or any supporting documents are provided in both English and a foreign language, it must be stated in each version that the English language version is the controlling version.
+If an award or any supporting documents are provided in both English and a foreign language, it must be stated in each version that the English language version is the controlling version.

 IV.
-Department of State Responsibilities
+Department of State (DOS) Responsibilities

-The Department of State has overall responsibility for Department-funded awards, including providing oversight for technical, programmatic, financial and administrative performance.
+DOS has overall responsibility for Department-funded awards, including providing oversight for technical, programmatic, financial and administrative performance.

-Agency Award Administrator - Grants Officer (GO):
+Agency Award Administrator - Grants Officer (GO)

-The GO is responsible for all actions on behalf of the Department, including entering into, changing, or terminating the award.
+The GO is responsible for all actions on behalf of the DOS, including entering into, changing, or terminating an award.
 The GO is authorized by a warrant issued by the Procurement Executive in the Office of the Procurement Executive.
-In addition, the GO is responsible for administrative coordination and liaison with the recipient.
+In addition, the GO is responsible for administrative coordination and liaison with the non-Federal entity.

 The GO is the only person authorized to approve changes in any of the requirements in the award.
-In the event the recipient effects any change at the direction of any person other than the GO, the change(s) will be considered to have been made without authority and no adjustment will be made in the amount of the award to cover any increase in costs incurred as a result thereof.
+In the event the non-Federal entity effects any change at the direction of any person other than the GO, the change(s) will be considered to have been made without authority and no adjustment will be made in the amount of the award to cover any increase in costs incurred as a result thereof.

-Agency Program Contact - Grants Officer Representative (GOR):
+Agency Program Contact - Grants Officer Representative (GOR)

-In accordance with Department standard policy, the GO is responsible for all aspects of the award, but may designate technically qualified personnel to join in the administration of the award.
+In accordance with DOS standard policy, the GO is responsible for all aspects of the award, but may designate technically qualified personnel to join in the administration of grants.
 The GOR is delegated by the GO and responsible for the programmatic, technical, and/or scientific aspects of the award.
-Recipients should direct any correspondence related to programmatic and budgetary issues to both the GO and GOR.
+Non-Federal entities should direct any correspondence related to programmatic and budgetary issues to both the GO and GOR.

-V. Federal Awardee Performance and Integrity Information System
+V. Federal Awardee Performance and Integrity Information System (FAPIIS)

-If the total value of your currently active grants, cooperative agreements, and procurement contracts from all Federal awarding agencies exceeds \$10,000,000 for any period of time during the period of performance of this Federal award, then you as the recipient during that period of time must maintain the currency of information reported to the System for Award Management (SAM) that is made available in the designated integrity and performance system (currently the Federal Awardee Performance and Integrity Information System (FAPIIS)) about civil, criminal, or administrative proceedings described in paragraph 2 of this award term and condition.
+If the total value of your currently active grants, cooperative agreements, and procurement contracts from all Federal awarding agencies exceeds \$10,000,000 for any period of time during the period of performance of this Federal award, then you as the non-Federal entity recipient during that period of time must maintain the currency of information reported to the System for Award Management (SAM) that is made available in the designated integrity and performance system (currently the Federal Awardee Performance and Integrity Information System (FAPIIS)) about civil, criminal, or administrative proceedings described in paragraph 2 of this award term and condition.
 This is a statutory requirement under section 872 of Public Law 110-417, as amended (41 U.S.C.
 2313).
-As required by section 3010 of Public Law 111-212, all information posted in the designated integrity and performance system on or after April 15, 2011, except past performance reviews required for Federal procurement contracts, will be publicly available.

 VI.
-Recipient Responsibilities and Compliance with Federal Requirements
+Non-Federal Entity Responsibilities and Compliance with Federal Requirements

-The recipient is responsible for notifying the Department of State of any significant problems relating to the administrative, programmatic or financial aspects of the award.
+The non-Federal entity is responsible for notifying DOS of any significant problems relating to the administrative, programmatic or financial aspects of the award.

-The recipient has full responsibility for the management of the project or activity supported under the award and for adherence to Federal regulations and the award terms and conditions.
-Although the recipient is encouraged to seek the advice and opinion of the GO and/or the GOR on special problems that may arise, such advice does not diminish the recipient's responsibility for making prudent and sound administrative judgments under the circumstances prevailing at the time the decision was made and should not imply that the responsibility for operating decisions has shifted to the Department.
+The non-Federal entity has full responsibility for the management of the project or activity supported under the award and for adherence to Federal regulations and the award terms and conditions.
+Although the non-Federal entity is encouraged to seek the advice and opinion of the GO and/or the GOR on special problems that may arise, such advice does not diminish the non-Federal entity's responsibility for making prudent and sound administrative judgments under the circumstances prevailing at the time the decision was made and should not imply that the responsibility for operating decisions has shifted to DOS.

-Recipient Key Personnel:
+Non-Federal entity Key Personnel: